Other common name(s): holistic health, holistic care, wholistic health, holism

 The American Holistic Health Association says that healthy lifestyle habits will improve a person’s energy and vitality.
 Those habits might include exercising, eating a nutritious diet, getting enough sleep, finding creative outlets, practicing compassion, and working toward inner peace.
 Some people might also take herbs and dietary supplements, and use acupuncture, guided imagery, healing touch, yoga, meditation, and other methods in an effort to promote health.
-Still others may interpret holistic care to include methods like colon cleansing, restricted diets or fasting, and special “detox” regimens (see also Colon Therapy, Fasting, Metabolic Therapy, and Complementary and Alternative Methods for Cancer Management).
+Still others may interpret holistic care to include methods like colon cleansing, restricted diets or fasting, and special “detox” regimens (see also Colon Therapy, Fasting, Metabolic Therapy, and Complementary and Alternative Methods and Cancer).

 In mainstream medicine, holistic care focuses on a person’s overall health, to include prevention, rehabilitation, and other approaches, rather than looking at illness alone.
 This means that a person’s health plan may include the mind, body, and spirit, as well as the surrounding culture and environment.
 It can also include one’s family situation, housing, employment, insurance, and more, since these all have an impact on a person’s health.
 Some practitioners even extend their concern to the well-being of the planet as part of human health.

 What is the history behind it?